h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_6_14_explanation.md

 ![Cross-Validation Data Usage Pattern](../Images/L3_6_Quiz_14/statement6_cv_pattern.png)

-The above visualization shows how each data point is used in a 5-fold cross-validation scheme, alternating between training and validation roles across different folds.
+The above visualization shows how each data point is used in a 5-fold cross-validation scheme in a simplified grayscale representation.
+Dark squares represent validation samples (labeled "Val") while light squares represent training samples (labeled "Train").
+Each sample alternates between training and validation roles across different folds.

 Cross-validation also provides more stable performance metrics compared to a single train-test split.
 While a particular train-test split might give an overly optimistic or pessimistic view depending on which samples happen to be in the test set, cross-validation uses all samples for both training and testing, resulting in a more balanced assessment.